Boosting Large Language Models with Mask Fine-Tuning: Introduction

 \section{Introduction}

-Pre-training large language model (LLM) typically requires massive corpora to enable models with foundational knowledge and linguistic competencies for effective language generation~\cite{radford2019language, brown2020language, touvron2023llama, dubey2024llama}.
-After this, the pre-trained LLMs are transferred to downstream tasks by specific fine-tuning using high-quality domain data, which includes specialized knowledge such as math and coding~\cite{cobbe2021training, yu2023metamath, chen2021evaluating, austin2021program}, or particular patterns such as human instruction~\cite{zhou2023instruction, dubois2024length}.
-For such adaptation, fine-tuning all model parameters is the most common method, commonly referred to as full fine-tuning (FFT), which generally achieves the most competitive performance.
-Furthermore, adapter-based alternatives offer a parameter-efficient fine-tuning (PEFT) strategy (e.g., vanilla bottleneck adapters~\cite{houlsby2019parameter} and LoRA~\cite{hu2021lora}).
-These methods fix the pre-trained backbone and introduce a limited number of learnable parameters, which makes them well suited to scenarios with limited computational budget, especially for insufficient fine-tuning data.
-However, they may sacrifice fine-tuning performance gain compared with FFT.
-Overall, this pipeline of language model pre-training followed by fine-tuning has demonstrated promising results across a range of language tasks, including domains requiring extensive specialized knowledge (e.g., medicine~\cite{wang2023clinicalgpt} and law~\cite{nguyen2023brief}) and complex reasoning (e.g., math~\cite{frieder2024mathematical} and coding~\cite{chen2021evaluating}), exhibiting remarkably intelligent capabilities.
+Pre-training large language models (LLMs) typically requires massive corpora to enable models with foundational knowledge and linguistic competencies for effective language generation~\citep{radford2019language, brown2020language, touvron2023llama, dubey2024llama}.
+Afterward, the pre-trained LLMs are fine-tuned for downstream tasks using high-quality domain data, including specialized knowledge such as math and coding~\citep{cobbe2021training, yu2023metamath, chen2021evaluating, austin2021program} and particular patterns such as human instruction~\citep{zhou2023instruction, dubois2024length}.
+For such adaptations, fine-tuning all model parameters is the most straightforward and common approach, commonly referred to as full fine-tuning (FFT), and generally yields the most competitive performance.
+Furthermore, adapter-based alternatives offer parameter-efficient fine-tuning (PEFT) strategies such as vanilla bottleneck adapters~\citep{houlsby2019parameter} and LoRA~\citep{hu2021lora}.
+These methods fix the pre-trained backbone and additionally introduce a limited number of learnable parameters.
+Even if such methods may sacrifice fine-tuning performance relative to FFT, they are well-suited to scenarios with limited computational budgets, especially when fine-tuning data are insufficient.
+Overall, the pipeline of language model pre-training followed by fine-tuning has demonstrated promising results across a range of language tasks, including domains requiring extensive specialized knowledge (e.g., medicine~\citep{wang2023clinicalgpt} and law~\citep{nguyen2023brief}) and complex reasoning (e.g., math~\citep{frieder2024mathematical} and coding~\citep{chen2021evaluating}), exhibiting remarkably intelligent capabilities.